christianrondeau/ConsoleScenario/README.md

 - [-] Ability to provide a regex instead of a string
 - [X] Ability to assert a line using a callback
 - [X] Ability to specify "until", e.g. "until a line contains 'COMPLETE'"
-- [ ] Ability to input something in the console when there is a prompt
+- [X] Ability to input something in the console when there is a prompt
 - [X] Ability to wait until a specific line using a callback (especially for Any)
-- [ ] Ability to read a line of console output and place it in a variable, and then use it in later expects (e.g. as a callback per line)
+- [X] Ability to read a line of console output and place it in a variable, and then use it in later expects (e.g. as a callback per line)
-- [ ] Ability to private custom line assertion callbacks
+- [-] Ability to private custom line assertion callbacks
 - [X] Ensure Process is stopped if an assertion error is thrown, or if the Scenario is disposed
 - [ ] Handle console errors and forward them as assertion failed
 - [ ] Expect console errors